 The Theatre Arts program curriculum gives you the flexibility to explore a variety of theatrical disciplines, such as directing, arts writing, educational outreach, literary management, arts administration and law.

-As a Theatre Arts major, you will concentrate in one of the following areas:
+As a Theatre Arts major, you can choose to concentrate in one of the following three areas:

-In the directed studies concentration, you will work with an advisor to develop a curriculum that is tailored to your personal interests in theatre.
+In the Standard concentration, you will work with an advisor to develop a curriculum that is tailored to your personal interests in theatre.